mirusu400/pillow-stroke-error/README.md

 # pillow-stroke-error
 A checker for pillow stroke error

+# Error resolved!
+The pillow team resolved this error and merged into main branch (https://github.com/python-pillow/Pillow/pull/5761), You'll resolve this issue after `pillow >= 8.4.0` 😍

 # What is stroke error?
 When we draw a font with specific font, it gets `invaild argument` Error.
 ```